The Longest Running Statistic18 Aug 2020

-In 1994, the National Transportation Safety Board (NTSP) produced a Safety Study entitled “Protecting Public Safety Through Excavation Damage Prevention.”
-That study came with an estimate by Bell Communications Research.
+In 1994, the National Transportation Safety Board (NTSB) hosted a damage prevention workshop during which Bell Communications Research presented an estimate for total underground utility mileage.
+In 1997, the NTSB produced a Safety Study entitled “Protecting Public Safety Through Excavation Damage Prevention.”
+That study continued to rely on the estimate from three years earlier.

 The estimate?
 20 million miles.

-Noted in the paper is that the mileage is difficult to verify, but that this number was used at the NTSB workshop in 1994.
-While it was difficult to verify, it was the product of serious research by an industry group, accepted by industry and federal government experts, and used to discuss public safety and regulation at a high-level workshop.
+Noted in the paper is that the mileage is difficult to verify, but that this number was sufficient for the NTSB workshop in 1994.
+While it was difficult to verify, it was the product of serious research by an industry group, accepted by industry and federal government experts, and used to discuss public safety and regulation at a high-level workshop and thereafter for years in government reports.
 There is good reason to trust the estimate.

 In 1999, the Common Ground report, Study of One-Call Systems and Damage Prevention Best Practices, was initiated by the U.S. Department of Transportation.
 Over 160 individuals poured into it, and they cited the well-accepted 20 million miles of underground utilities and added: “This figure has likely dramatically increased in the years since.”

-In 1994, the experts agreed on 20 million miles, and in 1999, more experts validated the statistic and suggested a dramatic increase in underground utility mileage in the meantime.
+In 1994, the experts agreed on 20 million miles, continued to trust it in 1997, and in 1999, more experts validated the statistic while suggesting a dramatic increase in underground utility mileage in the meantime.

 Perhaps CGA, in compiling various industry group data in recent years, came to 20 million miles independently or asserts that the 1994 statistic was an overestimate.
 If so, the industry did then or does now lack accurate data in a field we would hope has detailed and accurate records of its subterranean hazards.

 If the number was close to correct 26 years ago, what might it look like now?